coolmate/kbs/README.md

 $ docker build . -t kbsbbs
 ```

-## Run the image: (Go into the container)
+## Run the image:
 ```
 $ ./kbsbbssh.sh
 ```

-or just run from the command line:
+### If you don't want to use bbsbbssh.sh and want to run it step by step, you can:
 ```
 $ docker run -p 23:23 -it kbsbbs /bin/bash
 ```

-## After jump into the container, start up bbsd in container
+After jump into the container, start up bbsd in container
 ```
 $ cd bin
 $ ./miscd daemon